 - Is It Getting Harder to Get a Sapphire Reserve Card?

 - Consider the Chase Sapphire Preferred Card Instead

 - Bottom Line About the Chase Sapphire Reserve Card and Credit Scores

 How is Your Credit Score Calculated?

 Before we get into what credit score you need to get approved for the Chase Sapphire Reserve, let’s cover how credit scores really work.
-You’ve almost certainly heard a tip, rule, or guideline about credit cards and how your credit score works that simply isn’t true.
+You’ve almost certainly heard a tip, rule, or guideline about credit cards, FICO scores, and how your credit score works that simply isn’t true.
 So let’s set the record straight on how your credit score is calculated.

 - Payment History (35%): The most important factor of your credit score by far, it’s absolutely essential to always pay your bills on time.